 By understanding the historical development of the Cold War from multiple geopolitical perspectives, students will examine the legacy of the Cold War period as it relates to current international relations.
 The course digs into the origins of the Cold War, providing an overview of the different economic and political systems that characterized the tensions between the United States and the Soviet Union.
 Examination as to how the Cold War affected Europe, East Asia, the Middle East, and Latin America from multiple perspectives will provide context for topics like the Cuban Missile Crisis, the Korean and Vietnam Wars, the Soviet-Afghan War, and the Space Race.
 Discussions, simulations, primary-source readings, and student-designed projects will enable students to understand the legacy of the Cold War as it relates to twenty-first century geopolitical relationships and the continued diplomatic struggles that continue to affect our world today.

-Future Studies: Life in the Coming Years
+Technology and Social Change: Life in the Coming Years

 Most social studies courses explore the past.
 This course explores the future.
 What will the coming decades be like?
 How will current and newly developing technologies alter not only our daily lives but perhaps what it means to be human?
 How will an internet a billion times more powerful than today’s empower humanity?
-What changes might virtual reality bring?
+What changes might augmented reality and AI bring?
 What happens when machine intelligence surpasses human intelligence?
 Given that the coming decades will likely bring the greatest changes in human history so far, what do you need to know to better understand our rapidly changing world?
 What challenges, dangers, and opportunities lie before us and what skills might you need to successfully navigate the future?
 Although we will explore multiple areas of coming change, most of the course will focus on technological changes based on current expert predictions for the next 20 years and less certain theories about the decades beyond.